HMS Nubian (F36): Construction and career

 During the battle of Crete, on 26 May, Nubian was bombed and had her stern blown off, with the loss of 7 of her crew killed, and another 12 wounded.
 Despite further attacks, she was able to return to Alexandria under escort, but departed there on 12 June under tow for extensive repairs in Bombay, which were not completed for another 18 months.

 Nubian returned to the Mediterranean and the 14th Destroyer Flotilla in November 1942, seeing action with them against the Italian torpedo boat Lupo convoy on 2 December and off Tripoli in company with Jervis on 20–21 December.

-In 1943, she was involved with supporting the landings in Sicily, and at Salerno, before returning to Britain for reassignment to the Arctic.
+From January to May 1943 she participate in the Tunisian campaign, where Nubian along with other British destroyers sank the merchants D'Annunzio, Stromboli, Fauna and Campobasso.
+On 9 February, Nubian and Kelvin engaged three Italian schooners near the island of Kuriat, off Monastir, but the small vessels managed to sail away unscathed by throwing blazing drums of fuel to the sea which then became the target of the British guns.
+The warship was also involved with supporting the landings in Sicily, and at Salerno, before returning to Britain for reassignment to the Arctic.
 While in the Arctic she conducted convoy escort duty, during which she was involved in at least one direct attack on a U-boat, a cat and mouse hunt which lasted some days.
 She also tracked at least 11 other U-boats that twice attacked the convoy she was shadowing.
 During operations conducted in the Arctic, she dispatched back to Norway on two vital operations.
 These were a strike on the German submarine base at Trondheim Fjord, and a strike on the German battleship Tirpitz at Alton Fjord.